El Born is so much more than just the home of Barcelona’s famous Picasso Museum.

 On the inside however there is nothing but light and spaciousness, and it’s said to house the slenderest stone built columns in the world.

-Just beyond the cathedral is the immense Mercado del Born which served as the city’s main fruit and vegetable market until 1971.
+Just beyond the cathedral is the immense Mercado del Born which served as one of the city’s main markets until 1971.
 During the 1980’s the market was restored while the city decided what to do with it.

 When they were constructing a new library in 2002 they found medieval archaeological ruins which painted an important picture of Barcelona’s urban evolution.
 These are now preserved for visitors to see and the building is now a cultural center.